eyvonec/TechNova_Trend_and_Strategy_Analysis/README.md

 To acquire and retain customers, Technova leverages a mix of marketing channels, including email campaigns, social media, SEO, and affiliate partnerships.
 The company has built a strong reputation for offering premium and high-demand tech products, particularly from Apple, Samsung, and ThinkPad, among others.

 ## Executive Summary
+TechNova’s sales peak in Nov-Dec but decline post-holidays.
+APAC shows premium potential with the highest AOV, while logistics inefficiencies in APAC & EMEA need optimization.
+High-value products and social media-driven sales drive the most refunds, signaling quality concerns & impulse buying.
+The loyalty program fails to drive retention, with 99.53% of members making only one purchase.
+Direct marketing leads revenue, but social media conversions are slow.

 ## Deep Dive Insights
 ### Trend Analysis